netdata/netdata/collectors/ebpf.plugin/README.md

 ### Sync configuration

-The sync configuration has specific options to disable monitoring for syscalls, as default option all syscalls are monitored.
+The sync configuration has specific options to disable monitoring for syscalls.
+All syscalls are monitored by default.

 ```conf
 [syscalls]